node-gh/gh/README.md

 * Comment on a pull request.

     ```
-gh pr --number 1 --comment "Merged, thank you!"
+gh pr 1 --comment "Merged, thank you!"
     ```

 ### 5. Forward